Superteams in the NBA: 2003–2004: Los Angeles Lakers

 The Lakers, led by Kobe Bryant and Shaquille O'Neal, had won three consecutive titles from 2000 to 2002.
 They failed to win a fourth straight in 2003 after losing to the eventual champion San Antonio Spurs in the Western Conference Semifinals.
 The 2003–04 Lakers signed Gary Payton and Karl Malone, who were both seeking their first NBA championship.
 Instead of improving significantly, the Lakers suffered through locker room troubles the entire season.
 O'Neal unsuccessfully demanded a new contract, while Bryant missed several games due to a sexual assault trial.
 O’Neal, Bryant, and Malone also suffered injuries throughout the season.
+Kobe Bryant's wife, Vanessa Bryant, accused Karl Malone of sexual harassment, which continued to make headlines in the following years, also caused further strain within the team.
 Despite these challenges, the Lakers returned to the NBA Finals, only to lose the championship series 4–1 against the defensive-oriented Detroit Pistons in possibly the biggest upset in NBA Finals history.
 After the series loss, the team was dismantled: coach Phil Jackson resigned (but eventually returned to the position a year later), Malone retired, and O'Neal and Payton were traded, with both later winning a title together with the Miami Heat in 2006.